open/close all folders

 - Hot Teacher: She even topped a student poll about teachers students wanted to sleep with most!

 - Brother Chuck: She isn't seen after Season 2.

 - I Just Want to Be Special: In Season 2, she starts a sex advice column using the alias "Helen."
 When Steven learns the truth and demands an explanation, Louisa pretty much says she wanted to do something more than file papers and take notes.
 Steven isn't very sympathetic.

-- Mixed Ancestry: She reveals in Season 2 that her father is black and her mother is white.
+- Mixed Ancestry: She reveals to Harvey in Season 2 that her father is black and her mother is white.

 - What the Hell, Hero?: Sums up Steven's response to the above trope.

 - Played by: Joey Slotnick